jamie0walton/pymscada/docs/Dev Environment.md

 pdm install
 ```

-I use VSCode and remote ssh development.
-Many of the extensions self-detect
-and prompt for install if you open a python file.
-For my system these include
+VSCode extensions typically auto-detect and prompt for install if you open a python file.
+For my
-python, flake8, vscode noticing the .venv folder and probably some other
+system these include python, flake8, vscode noticing the .venv folder and probably some other
 things as well.

 Avoid using pip. pdm avoids it, and as of Debian 12, the OS version of python
 doesn't like it either (see PEP 668).

+## Check pymscada Runs

 You should be able to run pymscada ...
 ```bash